Meet the Music Blogger

 Tracey Stones, Writer

-When Tracey Stones was growing up, being a blogger was not considered a career option.
+When Tracey Stones was growing up, being a blogger was not even a career option.
 It has been quite a journey to get here.
-I started writing about the age of 9.
-I knew I loved music long before I started writing.
-Over the course of growing up, I found my way to a path to merge my love of music and passion for the written word.
-I became a music journalist.
+Writing since about the age of 9, Stones knew love for music long before she even started writing.
+Over the course of growing up, she found a way to merge her love of music and passion for the written word.
+In 1994, she became a music journalist.

-I would only write one cover story for AW, Crossroads, A Tribute to Jimi Hendrix and Stevie Ray Vaughan.
+She wrote one cover story for AW, Crossroads, A Tribute to Jimi Hendrix and Stevie Ray Vaughan.
 Published August 23, 1995.
-This might have been the only cover story I wrote, but years later, while living in NC, I would learn that article is listed in Stevie Ray Vaughan Day by Day, Night After Night; His Final Years 1983-1990.
-A true honor!
+This might have been the only cover story she wrote, but her article is listed in Stevie Ray Vaughan Day by Day, Night After Night; His Final Years 1983-1990.
+A true honor for Stones!

-Two years later, Arts Weekly, Inc. offered me another column opportunity for their publication, The East Coast Rocker.
+Two years later, Arts Weekly, Inc. offered Stones another column opportunity for their publication, The East Coast Rocker.
 Backyard Boogie n Blues featured news about acts on the local rock n blues scene.
-I would be a published writer at Arts Weekly from 1994-1999.
+She would be a published writer at Arts Weekly from 1994-1999.

 I wrote several band profiles that featured local and regional acts.
 These articles were published in Twist & SHOUT another Arts Weekly gem.